 MCTs Enhance Brain Health and Cognitive Function

-The beauty of MCTs is that you won’t only feel its benefits throughout your body, but in an actual way, you think as well.
+The beauty of MCTs is that you won’t only feel the benefits throughout your body, but in an actual way, your brain as well.

 Yes, the brain loves fats; the brain is 60% fat itself!
 So, as MCTs become ketones, your brain can quickly use that energy, pushing aside any potential brain fog.

 MCTs may also be able to lower inflammation and risk of disease in the brain.
-There’s already been some research showing the potential of MCTs in managing Alzheimer’s disease, autism, and epilepsy (7).
+There has already been some research showing the potential of MCTs in managing Alzheimer’s disease, autism, and epilepsy.

 Coconut Oil vs. MCT Oil — Is It Better than Coconut Oil?